The Keto Diet For Women: What You Should Know Before Starting

 Here are the conclusions of the experts we asked…

-- Dr. Anthony Gustin says: “Ketosis acts on the hypothalamus in a completely different way than a non-ketogenic diet, with no conclusive data regarding reduction in hormonal activity in the HPA axis (adrenal fatigue)” (4)
+- Sports physician Dr. Anthony Gustin says: “Ketosis acts on the hypothalamus in a completely different way than a non-ketogenic diet, with no conclusive data regarding reduction in hormonal activity in the HPA axis (adrenal fatigue)”

-- Tommy Wood points out: “Much of the data used to support the idea that the ketogenic diet causes thyroid/adrenal issues come from studies where people are in a calorie deficit.
+- Dr. Tommy Wood, M.D., PhD points out: “Much of the data used to support the idea that the ketogenic diet causes thyroid/adrenal issues come from studies where people are in a calorie deficit.
 If you’re on a ketogenic diet and eating enough calories, then this problem often goes away.”

-- And Luis Villasenor notes that: “HPA Axis Dysfunction symptoms are usually, believe or not, mostly due electrolyte imbalance – once people adjust their electrolyte intake when doing keto, the symptoms should subside.”
-(5)
+- And Ketogains founder Luis Villasenor notes that: “HPA Axis Dysfunction symptoms are usually, believe or not, mostly due electrolyte imbalance – once people adjust their electrolyte intake when doing keto, the symptoms should subside.”

 The bottom line is: The Keto Diet is NOT responsible for causing HPA axis dysfunction – there isn’t sufficient evidence to back up that belief.
 And in some cases, the Keto diet is wrongly blamed when other factors are responsible!